 - 5.7 Goods & Services The Council's financial strategy assumes that any inflationary pressures incurred on goods and services expenditure are contained within existing budgets, or through more efficient spending.
 This will be kept under review to ensure this planning assumption remains adequate.
 This does not impact on inflation for specific contracts where the budget planning assumptions reflect specific contract increases. - 5.8 Contracts have been inflated based on the specified inflation indices within each individual contract.
 Additional negotiation has taken place with contractors to determine how these cost increases can be reduced where possible.
 This negotiation and retendering of contracts is part of the Council's strategy for cost reduction and will continue over the medium-term. - 5.9 Fees and Charges are based on the Council's agreed principles of increasing existing fees and charges on a market forces basis whilst having regard to the Council's policies and objectives.
 As a minimum, fees and charges should be increased by price inflation.
 The Council will also review opportunities to introduce new fees as appropriate.
-Proposed fees and charges were considered by the Cabinet on 7th January 2020. - 5.10 Public Sector Pay April 2020 is the end of the two year pay award covering the period 1st April 2018 to 31st March 2020, which included a 2% increase in 2018/19 and 2019/20.
+Proposed fees and charges were considered by the Cabinet on 7 January 2020. - 5.10 Public Sector Pay April 2020 is the end of the two year pay award covering the period 1 April 2018 to 31 March 2020, which included a 2% increase in 2018/19 and 2019/20.
 The opening MTFS position for East Suffolk had assumed a 2% pay award increase per annum for 2020/21 onwards, and this assumption remains unchanged.
-The national pay award for 2020/21 is now likely to be determined in January.
+On 5 February 2020, the National Employers for Local Government Services, announced council employees pay offer of 2% for 2020/21.
 In addition to pay increases, pay costs include incremental progression and on-costs such as employer national insurance and pension contributions.
-A 1% pay awards equates to approximately £230k including oncosts. - 5.11 Actuarial Valuation The latest triennial actuarial valuation of the assets and liabilities of the Suffolk County Pension Fund was completed on 31st March 2019.
+A 1% pay awards equates to approximately £230,000 including on-costs. - 5.11 Actuarial Valuation The latest triennial actuarial valuation of the assets and liabilities of the Suffolk County Pension Fund was completed on 31 March 2019.
 The Council has been advised that its share of the pension fund was 98% fully funded at this date.
 The proposed employers pension contribution rate for 2020/21, 2021/22 and 2022/23 is 34%, 33% and 32% and is a reduction on the current rate for East Suffolk of 35.4%.
-The current rate is based on a Primary Rate of 22.8%, plus a deficit payment of £2.6m at 12.6%.
-For 2020/21 to 2022/23 onwards there will not be a deficit payment, and instead it is incorporated into the primary rate.

-- 5.12 In formulating its detailed spending plans, the Council has also taken account of past performance and the previous year's outturn position. - 5.13 The Council's financial planning assumptions are summarised below:
+The current rate is based on a Primary Rate of 22.8%, plus a deficit payment of £2.6 million at 12.6%.
+For 2020/21 to 2022/23 onwards there will not be a deficit payment, and instead it is incorporated into the primary rate. - 5.12 In formulating its detailed spending plans, the Council has also taken account of past performance and the previous year's outturn position. - 5.13 The Council's financial planning assumptions are summarised below:

 Budget Area Assumption

 Inflation

-Goods & Services Met within existing budgets (exception is contract)
+Goods & Services Met within existing budgets (the exception is contracts)

 Utilities 4.4% RPI (utilities) September 2019

 Fees & Charges 2.9% RPI June 2019

 Staffing Costs 2% per annum plus incremental progression

 In-Year Vacancy Saving £300k per annum

 Investment Income 0.91% Term Investments (average)

-0.4% Call
+0.4% Call Accounts

-Accounts

 4.35% Property Fund (as at December 2019)

 3.20% Multi Asset Fund (as at December 2019)

 Interest Payable 0.5% every 6 months